-The existing principles and test methods in the field of photo-mutagenicity/photo-genotoxicity was summarised in the report of the Gesellschaft für Umweltmutationsforschung (GUM) Task Force on photochemical genotoxicity (Brendler-Schwaab et al., 2004).
-The methods described include the photo-Ames test, the photo HPRT/photo-mouse lymphoma assay, the photo-micronucleus test, the photo-chromosome aberration test and the photo-Comet assay.
+The existing principles and test methods in the field of photomutagenicity/photogenotoxicity was summarised in the report of the Gesellschaft für Umweltmutationsforschung (GUM) Task Force on photochemical genotoxicity (Brendler-Schwaab et al., 2004).
+The methods described include the photo-Ames test, the photo HPRT/photomouse lymphoma assay, the photomicronucleus test, the photochromosome aberration test and the photo-Comet assay.
 In many cases, the concurrent use of irradiation, while performing a standard mutagenicity/genotoxicity study, does not significantly alter the existing OECD protocol without irradiation.
-Therefore, the majority of the described photo-mutagenicity/photo-genotoxicity tests are considered as being valid.
+Therefore, the majority of the described photomutagenicity/photogenotoxicity tests are considered as being valid.

-In their comprehensive review, Müller and Gocke (Müller and Gocke, 2013) concluded that "photo-mutagenicity is not suitable for a general testing framework within cosmetic or pharmaceutical testing guidelines" and suggested a case-by-case approach.
+In addition to the conclusions of an international workshop (Lynch et al., 2011), a comprehensive review (Müller and Gocke, 2013) concluded that "photomutagenicity is not suitable for a general testing framework within cosmetic or pharmaceutical testing guidelines" and suggested a case-by-case approach

-Guidances for photogenotoxicity/photomutagenicity testing
+(ii) Guidances for photogenotoxicity/photomutagenicity testing

 The COM (COM 2013) recommended that photogenotoxicity testing does not need to be undertaken routinely as part of a photosafety assessment and that photogenotoxicity testing had a negligible impact in the overall assessment for potential of photocarcinogenicity.
 Moreover, if there is a negative response from the phototoxicity test, no photomutagenicity test is required.
-However, in the case the test is positive, no specific guidance was provided.
+However, if the test is positive, no specific guidance is provided.